SPDwebmaster/SPDwebmaster.github.io/elements.md

 <h2 id="content">Our Standards</h2>
 <p>We welcome men of all engineering majors to rush SPD.
 The Sigma Phi Delta Fraternity is historically known as a professional brotherhood of engineers.
 We hold professionalism and education among our highest priorities.
-All who wish to join must be studying either under the College of Engineering or an ABET accredited engineering major at Cal Poly and have a cumulative GPA no lower than a 2.7.
+All who wish to join must be studying either under the College of Engineering or an ABET accredited engineering major at Cal Poly.
 This includes the following majors:
 </p>

 <div class="row">